crashingdaily/rabbitmq-tutorials-perl/README.md

 ## Requirements

 To successfully use the examples you will need a running RabbitMQ server.
 The scripts as written expect the RabbitMQ server to be on localhost, port 5672, guest/guest username/password.
+The [mheiges/vagrant-rabbitmq](http://github.com/mheiges/vagrant-rabbitmq) Vagrant VM is one source of a suitable RabbitMQ for these tutorials.

 The Perl scripts use [Net::RabbitMQ](http://search.cpan.org/~jesus/Net--RabbitMQ-0.2.8/RabbitMQ.pm).
 I use  version 0.2.8 .